KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 5. Addressing broken infrastructure offers a significant impact even with just a single intervention.
 It is expensive to fix, but so many people can benefit from repairing one facility.
 For example, fixing a reservoir or pipe that multiple taps are connected to.
 We will have to find the commonly affected areas though to see where the problem actually is. --fix!
 6. Investigate corruption and create policies to combat it.
-This can involve division of duty
+This can involve division of duty and randomised check-ups on work done.

 **Data Visualisation & Storytelling:**